 - Fully automatic test-sequence

-The force-stroke characteristic curve is checked when using proportional or switching magnets.
+The force-stroke characteristic curve is tested when using proportional or switching solenoids.
 It represents a function test on electromagnetic actuators and is usually the final test.
 The basic function properties of the actuators can be ascertained from the characteristic curve.
-The force-stroke characteristic provides information as to whether the actuator is applying the required force inside its operating range at a fixed current level.
+The force-stroke characteristic curve provides information as to whether the actuator is applying the required force inside its operating range at a fixed level of electrical current.
 The hysteresis provides information about friction resulting from the quality of the mechanical parts.

 A special compression test is performed for testing the indention resistance of cable insulation according to automobile specifications.
 The cable is placed on a fixing and loaded with a defined blade.
 The electrical contact between the blade and the cable strand is measured and then assigned in the force-travel curve displayed by testXpert.